 Strategic Financial Analysis for Higher Education

 Operating investments are UMSGUS' primary asset and UMGUS operates a benefit pool for the entire UMS.
 Consequently, UMSGUS' operating returns have been quite volatile as investment markets and benefit costs have fluctuated over the years.
-Prior to moving investments out of UMSGUS-Op in FY10, UMSGUS-Op's operating returns were also volatile.

 Net Operating Revenues Ratio